SoftwareAG/c8y-docs/content/web/angular-bundle/application-options.md

 ### Options

-The list of built-in options can be found [here](http://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html).
+The list of built-in options can be found in the [Web SDK documentation](http://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html).
 This can be easily extended with any properties a developer might want to include in their application or extension.